arnor-sigurdsson/EIR/docs/tutorials/g_time_series/02_time_series_stocks.rst

 1. Working with stock market data
 2. Configuring and training three different models:

    - Transformer-based model
    - One-shot prediction model
    - Diffusion model
+3. Using EIR's streaming functionality for efficient array data handling
-3. Visualizing training progress and model predictions
+4. Visualizing training progress and model predictions
-4. Serving the trained models as web services
+5. Serving the trained models as web services
-5. Interacting with the served models using Python
+6. Interacting with the served models using Python
-6. Analyzing and visualizing model predictions, including uncertainty estimates
+7. Analyzing and visualizing model predictions, including uncertainty estimates

 If you made it this far, thank you for reading!
 We hope this tutorial was helpful